brummiesteven/testclone/content/01_visualise_work/readme.md

 # Challenge 01: Visualise Work & Communication
 _Duration: XX minutes_

+## Challenge Objectives

+- [] Create a GitHub Issue for each objective across the six challenges [csv](http://www.github.com)
+- [] Add a Label to each Issue to indicate which challenge it belongs to
+- [] Create an `Automated Kanban with review` Repository level project board and include all open Issues
+- [] Add an Issue template to track `Customer feedback`

+## Introduction

 Before we start to look at technical practices in our project we need to think about how we will communicate as a product team.
 The aims of this challenge are:

 - Decide the artefacts the team will use to track work in the project and what information will they contain.